7 legit ways to get paid for your data

 Google and Microsoft are always upfront about what data they’re collecting.
 You can also join and leave anytime.
 Users are given full control, and they’re compensated fairly.

-Is it safe to get paid for your data?
+Is it safe to earn money for your data?

 Yes, it is safe to get paid money or gift cards for your data, as long as you’re using legitimate platforms.